komyoeungvet2020/backend-api-product/README.md

 This source code provides for CRUD operations using PHP.
 # Copy project and put in XAMPP or WAMPSERVER then locahost/path of project

-# Copy url to test on postman
+# Copy url to test api on postman